Minimally Invasive Hammer Toe Treatment

 If I choose to have hammer toe surgery at Milwaukee Surgery Center, what can I expect?

 You’ll be treated in one of our modern surgery suites where we use the latest technologies and equipment.
 Under local anesthesia, a small incision (about a quarter of an inch) is made and a specially designed surgical instrument is inserted into this incision.
 The entire procedure is performed through this tiny opening.
 At the surgery’s conclusion a small bandage is used to protect the micro surgery area.
 The entire procedure – including pre-op preparation and post-op recovery – takes less than 90 minutes.
-You’ll be able to walk and drive immediately following surgery and many of our patients go back to work the next day.
+You’ll be able to walk and drive immediately following your hammer toe treatment and many of our patients go back to work the next day.
 You will need to wear a post operative shoe for about a week following the operation.